 The Intergovernmental Investment Pool Committee's (IIPC) purpose is to assist in reviewing the investment strategy and the need for cash flow information from Participants.
 The IIPC is composed of all Participants.
-The IIPC generally meets once a quarter prior to the County Finance Committee meeting.
-Participants will be notified at least one week prior to the scheduled meeting of the date, time and location of the IIPC meeting.
+The IIPC generally meets once a quarter similar to the Finance Committee meeting.
+Participants will be notified at least one week prior to the scheduled meeting of the date, time, and location of the IIPC meeting.